-Believe in individualizing each child’s school experience for the fullest development of his or her potential.
+- Believe in individualizing each child’s school experience for the fullest development of their potential.
 Embrace the concept of a multi-age, three-year age span classroom community as optimum for academic, social, and emotional learning;

-Believe that the dynamic classroom requires a sufficient gathering of children (24-29 students) to operate effectively; and
+- Believe that the dynamic classroom requires a sufficient gathering of children to operate effectively; and

-Value cooperation over competition and believe that each child’s work and behavior should be evaluated on his or her inherent capacity rather than by comparison.
+- Value cooperation over competition and believe that each child’s work and behavior should be evaluated on their inherent capacity rather than by comparison.

 “The needs of mankind are universal.
 Our means of meeting them create the richness and diversity of the planet.
 The Montessori child should come to relish the texture of that diversity.” — Maria Montessori

 At Aidan Montessori School, we embrace and celebrate the diversity of our world.
 Our differences—including those of culture, race, ethnicity, religion, age, family structure, sex, sexual orientation, gender identity and expression, socioeconomics, learning style, and world view, among others—form and inform a rich environment that is a crucial part of educating our children on their path to maturity and global citizenship.
-Our interactions across our entire community are characterized by guiding principles of respect, equity, justice, humanity, peace, and personal responsibility.
+Our interactions across our entire community are characterized by guiding principles of respect, equity, justice, inclusion, humanity, peace, and personal responsibility.

-We oppose discrimination and consciously recognize the value of diversity throughout our hiring practices, admission process, classroom composition, professional development, community and classroom activities.
+We oppose discrimination and consciously recognize the value of diversity throughout our hiring practices, admission and financial aid processes, classroom composition, professional development, community, and classroom activities.

 Aidan admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 Aidan does not discriminate on the basis of race, color, national or ethnic origin, gender identity, or sexual orientation in administration of its educational policies, admissions policies, financial aid programs, athletic programs, and other school-administered programs.

-Board members serve staggered three-year terms.
-In addition, the Head of School and a Faculty Representative are ex-officio non-voting Board members.
+Board members serve staggered two-year terms.
+In addition, the Head of School serves as an ex-officio, non-voting Board member.
 The Committee on Trustees is responsible for developing and considering individuals for Board membership.
 The full Board votes annually to fill any vacancies and to elect officers for the following year.

-Aidan’s current Board of Trustees consists primarily of parents and friends of the school.
-More significantly, Board members are administrators, educators, fundraisers, lawyers, engineers, financial planners, business owners, planners, consultants and problem solvers.
+Aidan’s current Board of Trustees consists primarily of current parents, alumni parents, and friends of the school.
+More significantly, Board members are administrators, educators, writers, fundraisers, lawyers, engineers, financial planners, business owners, planners, consultants and problem solvers.
 While the Board strives for diversity in the backgrounds and skills of trustees, all members share a common commitment to maintain the character, philosophy, and fiscal health of Aidan Montessori School.

-The Board works through standing committees: Building and Grounds, Development, Finance and Trustees.
-The Board authorizes other committees and special task forces to study specific issues that arise.
+The Board works through standing committees: Executive; Advancement; Trustees; Finance; Buildings and Grounds; and Access, Diversity, Inclusion, and Equity (ADIE).
+The Board authorizes other committees, such as Strategic Planning, and special task forces to study specific issues that arise.
 Parents who are not Board members have served on Board committees.
-The Board holds regular meetings during the school year and a meeting during the summer months to approve the revised budget as needed.
-Actions of the Board are reported to the parent body at large through letters from the President of the Board of Trustees and committee chairpersons of the Parent Association.
+The Board holds regular meetings during the school year.
+Actions of the Board are reported to the parent body at large through letters from the President of the Board of Trustees or the Director of Communication.

 When you enroll your child at Aidan Montessori School, you automatically become a member of the Parent Association (PA).

-Elected officers of the Parent Association direct the PA body.
-The officers for the 2015-2016 school year are listed on the following page.
-The PA holds regular meetings open to all parents, at which school activities are discussed and planned.
-The PA works closely with school administrators, faculty, and staff and serves as a liaison between the parent body and the school staff.
+The PA holds regular meetings open to all parents, at which upcoming school activities are discussed and planned.
+The PA works closely with school administrators, faculty, and staff.

-The PA will have a presence at many events throughout the school year.
+The PA has a presence at many events throughout the school year.
 Every parent is needed to help Aidan thrive.
 Please participate!

-Aidan’s Director of Development serves as liaison between the PA and the administrative staff.
-Aidan’s Director of Communications provides support for the PA Officers, assisting them with logistics and publicity.
+Aidan’s Assistant Head of School for Operations serves as liaison between the PA and the administrative staff and also provides support for the PA Officers, assisting them with logistics and publicity.

 Attend a PA meeting and/or respond to a call for volunteers sent out in School Communications.
-Be sure to fill out a Parent Volunteer Interest Form online and please contact one of the PA Officers if you have an idea or a suggestion.
+Be sure to visit the Parent Association page on Aidan’s website to find out how you can get involved and please contact one of the PA Officers if you have an idea or a suggestion.

 We want to include as many parents as possible in volunteer activities.
-For this reason, we try to avoid having a volunteer serve in the same position for more than two consecutive years (for Room Parents, that means serving no more than two consecutive years in the same classroom).
+For this reason, we try to avoid having a volunteer serve in the same position for more than three consecutive years.
 For Committee Chairs, the ideal arrangement is for one Co-Chair to be a veteran of the prior year, while the other Co-Chair is new.
-This allows the transfer of institutional knowledge while opening up opportunities for leadership.
+This allows for the transfer of institutional knowledge while opening up opportunities for leadership.
 Room Parent and Committee Chair assignments are subject to approval by the Head of School.

-All parents, especially when volunteering, are expected to abide by the Aidan Code of Conduct.
+All parents, especially when volunteering, are expected to abide by the Aidan Code of Conduct outlined in this Parent Handbook.
 The Aidan community depends heavily on parent participation, and the atmosphere of trust and respect here at Aidan is maintained by the professional and courteous behavior of our volunteers.

-Please see the Aidan website (www.aidanschool.org) for more information about the Parent Association—and thank you for participating!
+Please see our website for more information about the Parent Association—and thank you for participating!